Tonight's Dancing On Ice line up and music revealed

 They will skate again before the judging panel will choose who to save and who to send home.
 Jayne Torvill and Christopher Dean will alternate the role of Head Judge, having the casting vote.
 This week Chris will be head judge.

-As well as all that, there's an incredible performance from Luke Evans alongside the professional skaters.
+As well as all that, there's an incredible performance from Cirque du Soleil - Crystal.